Bylaws of the Division of Rehabilitation Psychology

 D. The Secretary is responsible for recording the activities and business of the Division and reporting this information to the Board.

-A. Voting members of the Executive Board of the Division shall consist of all the current officers, the Divisional Representative(s) to the APA Council of Representatives, six Members-at-Large, one representative of each Division 22 Section, one Student Representative, and one Early Career Psychologist (ECP) Representative.
+A. The Executive Committee shall consist of voting members of the Executive Board and will include all the current officers, the Divisional Representative(s) to the APA Council of Representatives, six Members-at-Large, one representative of each Division 22 Section, one Student Representative, and one Early Career Psychologist (ECP) Representative.

-a.
-Student Representative eligibility is defined as having current enrollment in a doctoral program in Clinical, Counseling or Rehabilitation Psychology, or Neuropsychology, and/or in a fellowship training program with an emphasis on Rehabilitation Psychology or Neuropsychology, and a student member of the Division.
+1. Student Representative eligibility is defined as having current enrollment in a doctoral program in relevant specialty of psychology and/or in a fellowship training program in a relevant specialty and being a student member of the Division.

-b.
-ECP Representative eligibility is defined as being a current member of the American Psychological Association Division 22, and being within 7 years of receipt of a doctoral degree in Psychology.
+2. ECP Representative eligibility is defined as being a current member of the American Psychological Association and Division 22, and current APA guidelines defining ECPs based on the length of time since receipt of a doctoral degree in Psychology.

-c.
-The Executive Board will appoint, by majority vote, persons to key management positions (e.g., Listserve, Webmaster) for the Division"
+3. The Executive Committee will appoint, by majority vote, persons to key management positions for the Division

-B. The Chairs of Committees, Special Interest Groups, and Task Forces, liaisons and monitors to APA and other external groups, and appointed management positions (e.g., Newsletter, Listserve, and Website) shall sit with the Executive Board as non-voting members.
+B. The Chairs of Committees, Special Interest Groups, and Task Forces, liaisons and monitors to APA and other external groups, and appointed management positions shall sit with the Executive Committee as non-voting members; this combined group is the Executive Board.

 C. The Executive Board shall conduct and supervise all of the official business of the Division, including all specific duties described in Article VI, Finances.